2024–25 Northeastern Huskies women's basketball team

-The 2024–25 Northeastern Huskies women's basketball team represents Northeastern University during the 2024–25 NCAA Division I women's basketball season.
-The Huskies, led by second-year head coach Priscilla Edwards-Lloyd, play their home games at the Cabot Center in Boston, Massachusetts, as members of the Coastal Athletic Association.
+The 2024–25 Northeastern Huskies women's basketball team represented Northeastern University during the 2024–25 NCAA Division I women's basketball season.
+The Huskies, led by second-year head coach Priscilla Edwards-Lloyd, played their home games at the Cabot Center in Boston, Massachusetts as members of the Coastal Athletic Association (CAA).

+The Huskies finished the season 3–25, 2–16 in CAA play, to finish in 14th (last) place.
+They lost to Towson in the first round of the CAA tournament.

 Previous season

 The Huskies finished the 2023–24 season 10–17, 5–13 in CAA play, to finish in eleventh place.
 They defeated UNC Wilmington before falling to Towson in the second round of the CAA tournament.